csdms/csdms-carpentry/lessons/shell/reference.md

     comments in SQL start with `--`,
     and other languages have other conventions.

+compute node
+:   A single computer in a cluster where computations are performed.

 current working directory
 :   The directory that [relative paths](#relative-path) are calculated from;